Economy of Tamil Nadu

-Tamil Nadu is the second largest state economy in India.
-It is also the most industrialised state in the country.
-More than 60% of the state is urbanized, accounting over 10.6% of the urban population in the country which is 6% of India's total population.
-Services contributes to 55% of the economic activity in the state, followed by manufacturing at 34% and agriculture at 11%.
+Tamil Nadu has the second-largest economy of any state in India.
+The state is also the most industrialised in the country.
+The state is 48.40% urbanised, accounting for around 9.26% of the urban population in the country, while the state as a whole accounted for 5.96% of India's total population in the 2011 census.
+Services contribute to 54% of the gross domestic product of the state, followed by manufacturing at 33% and agriculture at 13%.

 Government is the major investor in the state, with 52% of total investments, followed by private Indian investors at 29.9% and foreign private investors at 14.9%.
 It has been ranked as the most economically free state in India by the Economic Freedom Rankings for the States of India.